Sir-Chester-King/Python-Application-Using-Docker-Volumes/README.md

     os.makedirs(directory)
     print(f"Created directory: {directory}")
 ```
-The <ins>/Docker_Directory/Storage/User_Data.txt</ins> will be the path inside the Docker Volume where the file "User_Data.txt" will store data.
+The "<ins> /Docker_Directory/Storage/User_Data.txt< /ins>" will be the path inside the Docker Volume where the file "User_Data.txt" will store data.

 <a name="view_data"></a>
 ### View_Data